 - You only see questions relevant to your research proposal.

 You can also download a copy of the updated Frequently Asked Questions here.

 NEAF Assist can be contacted for questions, comments and feedback about NEAF on email@example.com or 1800 500 983 (9AM-5PM AEST Monday – Friday).

-Information for Researchers in NSW Health, Queensland Health and Victorian Department of Human Services
+Information for Researchers in NSW Health, Queensland Health, Victorian Department of Human Services and SA Health

-Researchers needing to submit application to an HREC in the NSW Health, Queensland Health or Victorian Department of Human Services state systems can access the on-line ethics proposal and forms at www.ethicsform.org/au.
+Researchers needing to submit application to an HREC in the NSW Health, Queensland Health, Victorian Department of Human Services or SA Health state systems can access the on-line ethics proposal and forms at www.ethicsform.org/au.

 Researchers can find more information about each state system here: